Published

 One thing that went wrong (and what I changed)

-Fix was boring but real: tighten the cache key, forward less, and add explicit logging around “resolved vs passthrough” so we could confirm behavior without guessing.
+The fix was straightforward: tighten the cache key, forward fewer headers, and add explicit logging around “resolved vs passthrough” so the team could verify behavior without guessing.

 Tradeoff I made on purpose

-We could’ve built a richer matching engine (wildcards, regex, precedence rules).
-I didn’t.
-I kept it intentionally simple (exact path matches + strict validation), because “cute” URL rules become permanent support debt in enterprise systems.
+We could have built a richer matching engine (wildcards, regex, precedence rules).
+I kept it intentionally simple (exact path matches + strict validation), because complex URL rules become long-term support overhead in enterprise systems.

 Outcome